 - Earlier, when Bongo and Lulubelle's Falling in Love Montage is disrupted by the arrival of Lumpjaw.

 - Nice Job Breaking It, Hero!: Once Mickey has gotten Donald, Goofy, and the harp free from the the chest in which Willie trapped them in, the group begins to escape the castle to bring the harp back to Happy Valley, but rather than choosing to hightail it out of the castle as quickly as possible, Mickey decides to tie the sleeping Willie's shoestrings together in hopes of ensuring the giant will be slowed down if he wakes up and tries to chase the group down.
 Unfortunately, this backfires horrendously when Willie wakes up and tries to kill Mickey for what he and his friends have done.

 - No Fourth Wall: An animated Willie crashes Luana's party by lifting the roof off and asking if anyone had seen Mickey.
 The sight of this causes Edgar to faint.
 In the stand alone release of Mickey and the Beanstalk, this happens to Ludwig von Drake.
 Prior to Willie's appearance, both are consoling a companion that Willie never actually died and that he exists as a figment of their imagination.
 Boy were they wrong!

-- It gets better: Willie walks through Los Angeles and picks up a Brown Derby restaurant and wears it as a hat.
+- It gets better: Willie walks through Los Angeles, picks up a Brown Derby restaurant, and wears it as a hat.